crs4/health-gateway/docs/architecture.rst

         The person enters the Destination web page with a User Agent and starts the process to authorize the Destination to get their clinical data *
-        The Destination inserts a Flow Request in the HGW Frontend, specifying the Profile, a callback url, which is a url where the User Agent will be redirected at the end of the process, and the flow_id which is an identifier of the Flow Request created by the Destination.
+        The Destination creates a Flow Request in the HGF, specifying the Profile, a `callback_url`, which is a url where the User Agent will be redirected at the end of the process, and the `flow_id` which is an identifier of the Flow Request created by the Destination.
+It is possible to specify a subset of the Sources to be considered for the request.
     *
-        The HGW creates the Flow Request which stays in PENDING status until the user authorizes it.
-It returns to the Destination a process_id and a confirmation_id: the process_id is the identifier of the Flow Request in the HGW and it will be used as the identifier of the messages sent to the Destination belonging to the Channels created;
+        The HGF sets the Flow Request in PENDING status until the user authorizes it.
+It returns to the Destination a `process_id` and a `confirmation_id`: the `process_id` is the identifier of the Flow Request in the HGF and it will be used as the identifier of the messages sent to the Destination referring to the Channels created;
-        the confirmation_id is a temporary ID that the Destination needs to include as parameter to the HGW Frontend confirmation URL to confirm the request.
+        the `confirmation_id` is a temporary ID that the Destination needs to include as parameter to the HGF confirmation URL to confirm the request.
     *
-        The Destination redirects the User Agent to the HGW Frontend confirmation url specifying the confirmation ID.
+        The Destination redirects the User Agent to the HGF confirmation url specifying the confirmation ID.
     *
-        The HGW Frontend redirects the User Agent to the Identity Provider service to perform the authentication
+        The HGF redirects the User Agent to the IDP service to perform the authentication
     *
-        The Identity Provider authenticates the person and sends to the HGW their demographics
+        The IDP authenticates the person and sends to the HGF their demographics
     *
-        The HGW Frontend gets the list of Sources from the Health Gateway Backend.
-    *
-        The HGW Frontend creates a Channel for every Source and a corresponding Consent into the Consent Manager.
+        The HGF creates a Channel for every Source and for every Channel calls the CM to create a corresponding Consent.
-        The Channels and the Consents are set in PENDING status.
-    *
+        The Channel is set to ``CONSENT_REQUESTED`` status, while the Consent is set to ``PENDING`` status by the CM *
-        The Consent Manager returns a temporary confirmation_id to be sent to its confirmation url,
+        The CM returns a temporary `confirmation_id` to be sent to its confirmation url,
         in a similar way as done for the Flow Request confirmation.
     *
-        The Health Gateway Frontend redirects the User Agent to the Consent Manager confirmation url.
+        The HGF redirects the User Agent to the Consent Manager confirmation url.
     *
-        The Consent Manager redirects the User Agent again to the Identity Provider to identify the person.
+        The CM redirects the User Agent again to the IDP to identify the person.
 This time the person doesn’t need to perform the login since they are already logged in.
     *
-        The Consent Manager shows the Consents that the user has to confirm and the user selects the set of authorizations they want to confirm and the list of Sources to authorize.
+        The CM shows the Consents that the user has to confirm and the user selects the set of authorizations they want to confirm and the list of Sources to authorize.
     *
-        The Consent Manager sets the Channel to ACTIVE state and redirects the User Agent to the HGW Frontend which redirects again to the Destination callback page
+        The CM sets the Consents to ACTIVE state and redirects the User Agent to the HGF
+        which redirects again to the Destination callback page

-    At this point the Channel has not been completely established.
-In fact the Health Gateway has to inform the Source Endpoint of the creation of the Channel (i.e., it has to open a Connector into the Source Endpoint).
-This process follows the following steps:
+    From User's point of view the process is done, but at this moment, the Channel object is not ACTIVE.
+In fact only the corresponding Consent has been set to ACTIVE and the Source has not been notified about the Channel creation.
+To complete the Channel activation, the asynchronous communication among the CM, the HGF and the HGB starts.
+    The operation are the following:

     *
+        The CM sends a Consent Update message to the Health Gateway Frontend notifying that the Consent has been confirmed by the User
+    *
+        The HGF sets the Channel's status to WAITING_SOURCE_NOTIFICATION, which means that it is waiting that the Source is notified about the Channel creation event *
-        The Health Gateway creates the Connector into the Source Endpoint *
+        The HGF sends a message to the Health Gateway Backend with the data of the Channel
+    *
+        The HGB receives the message and calls the REST endpoint of the SE to create a Connector.
+    *
-        The Source Endpoint queries the Consent Manager to check if there actually is a Consent related to the Connector *
+        The SE, before accepting the Connector creation, queries the CM to check if there actually is an active Consent for the Connector *
-        If the Consent is present, the Source starts to send the data
+        If the operation is accomplished, the HGB send a message to the HGF, notifying that the Source has been connected correctly *
+        The HGF sets the Channel status to ACTIVE

 Security
 ########

 The Control Layer is secured by using HTTPS connection for all the communications among the components.
-Also, the HGW Frontend and the Consent Manager are secured using OAuth2 client-credentials authentication (https://tools.ietf.org/html/rfc6749#section-4.4).
+Also, the HGF and the CM are secured using OAuth2 client-credentials authentication (https://tools.ietf.org/html/rfc6749#section-4.4).
-This means that a Destination Endpoint has to obtain an OAuth2 access token, before continuing the process of Flow Request creation.
+This means that a DE has to obtain an OAuth2 access token, before continuing the process of Flow Request creation.
-The Source Endpoint is also required to implement an authentication mechanism for the Health Gateway, for example using OAuth2 or client certificates.
+The Source Endpoint is also required to implement an authentication mechanism for the HGB, for example using OAuth2 or client certificates.

 Data Flow Layer